andreastherkildsen/craprepo/README.md

 START EXPRESS
 1. CD til roden
-2. NPM START (Express)
+2. node server.js (Express)
-3. Åben browser -> Localhost:3000
+3. Åben browser -> Localhost:1337
 5. See magic and hax!

 FOR AT UPLOADE ÆNDRINGER: